Rihanna Allegedly Slams Jennifer Lopez As ‘Desperate’ Amid Drake Publicity Stunt Claims

-Rihanna has allegedly been telling friends that she thinks former friends Jennifer Lopez is “desperate” as rumors continue to swirl that her supposed romance with Drake is nothing but a publicity stunt.
+Rihanna has allegedly been telling friends that she thinks former friend Jennifer Lopez is “desperate” as rumors continue to swirl that her supposed romance with Drake is nothing but a publicity stunt.

 According to In Touch Weekly, a source close to Rihanna revealed that she recently threw a serious diss at Lopez as the rumors continue to swirl around herself and Drake, allegedly referring to Jennifer as “desperate.”